-The overall risk driver is Nat Cat, mainly arising from European Windstorm and Earthquake events potentially affecting the TPB, and to a lesser extent from Japanese Earthquake events potentially affecting the IGR business.
-The exposure increased in 2020 with the overall growth of the TPB.
+The overall main risk driver is natural catastrophe, mainly arising from European windstorm and earthquake events potentially affecting the TPB, and to a lesser extent from Japanese earthquake events potentially affecting the IGR business.
+The exposure reduced in 2021 due to a weakening of the Euro against the Swiss Franc.